OWASP/SecureCodingDojo/trainingportal/static/lessons/cryptoBreaker/crypto_caesar.md

 To solve challenges you will need to execute various transformations on a block of given data.

 There are several online resources that can help you in your journey.
-Here are a few recommendations:

-- `dCode.fr` : includes a large variety of encoding, hashing and encryption tools
+For example `dCode.fr` : includes a large variety of encoding, hashing and encryption tools.
-- `criptii.com` : similar to `dCode.fr`
-- `crackstation.net` : includes a large dictionary of words and numbers hashed with several different algorithms
+`hashes.com` includes a large collection of hashes.
-- `hashes.net`: similar to `crackstation.net`
+There are many online resources that you can use besides these sites.
 You may also use your programming/scripting language of choice.

 **NOTE: If you decide to view the solution, open the solution as a new tab or window so you don't reset the cipher.**